Vectors

 // res17: String = "{\"type\":\"Feature\",\"geometry\":{\"type\":\"Point\",\"coordinates\":[12.0,34.0]},\"bbox\":[12.0,34.0,12.0,34.0],\"properties\":\"stringTest\"}"

-The easiest way to construct valid GeoJson is to construct a case class which has all the properties to be stored in a Feature
+The easiest way to construct valid GeoJson is to construct a case class which has all the properties to be stored in a Feature.

-, is used and an encoder/decoder pair is generated for this class.
+Below, a simple case class, PropertyData, is used and an encoder/decoder pair is generated for this class.

 Output JSON will keep properties in the context of a javascript object {}